openware-ai/protocol/PAPER.md

 # Author Information

-Paul (paul@igot.ai) - Computer Scientist, Blockchain and AI Research Brian (brian@igot.ai) - Computer Scientist, Blockchain and AI Research
+* Paul (paul@igot.ai) - CTO of iGOT.ai
+* Brian (brian@igot.ai) - Data/AI Researcher

 # Abstract

 This paper presents the Openware AI Protocol, an innovative blockchain-based framework that revolutionizes the creation, deployment, and management of AI Agents as blockchain assets.
-At its core, the protocol implements epistemic logic principles to establish a robust validator network that facilitates the epistemic evolution of AI agents.
-The framework introduces a three-layer validation hierarchy for knowledge verification, consensus-based agreement, and temporal knowledge tracking.
-Our contribution addresses critical challenges in decentralized AI management, including knowledge consistency, belief revision, and collective decision-making, while ensuring security and economic sustainability.
+At its core, the protocol implements epistemic logic principles to establish a robust validator network that facilitates the epistemic evolution of AI agents through distributed Small Language Model (SLM) farms.
+The framework introduces a three-layer validation hierarchy for knowledge verification, consensus-based agreement, and temporal knowledge tracking, while enabling AI agents to rent and utilize computational resources within validator networks.
+Our contribution addresses critical challenges in decentralized AI management, including knowledge consistency, belief revision, and collective decision-making, while ensuring security and economic sustainability through a novel resource utilization model.
 The results demonstrate a scalable and adaptive solution for managing AI agents within a decentralized environment, marking a significant advancement in the intersection of blockchain technology and artificial intelligence.

 # Keywords